Switch from your normal vitamins to a prenatal when pregnant

 Are prenatal vitamins really necessary, or a ploy by the pharmaceutical industry to get you to buy more products?
-From what evidence we can find, the inclusion of specific nutrients in a gestating mother’s diet to prevent a variety of birth defects, is the main reason to use a prenatal vitamin.
+From what evidence we can find, the inclusion of specific nutrients in a gestating mother’s diet to prevent a variety of birth defects, is the main reason to use prenatal vitamins.

-If you are totally surprised by your recently discovered fecundity, starting a prenatal vitamin immediately is a wise choice.
+If you are totally surprised by your recently discovered fecundity, starting prenatal vitamins immediately is a wise choice.
 A handful of doctors believe that vitamins are a waste of time, and there are arguments to support that claim, but there is far more evidence to suggest that deficiencies in certain key nutrients can lead to congenital birth defects like spina bifida , cleft palate, and abnormal neural tube development.

 Common birth defects caused by vitamin deficiency

 We look at some common birth defects linked to known vitamin deficiencies.
 Prenatal vitamins typically contain more folic acid and iron than do standard adult multivitamins.

 - Folic acid - the lack of which can cause defects that can be serious abnormalities of the brain and spinal cord.
 Sufficient levels in the first 6-12 weeks of pregnancy help prevent neural tube defects.